-Affirm has outlined certain prohibited businesses that may not be eligible to use Affirm.
+Please review our list of prohibited businesses that are not eligible to use Affirm.

-This is not exhaustive list of regulations that apply to Affirm or consumer financing in general.
-These are some of the more prominent regulations to consider whenever presenting financing options to your customers.
+While not an exhaustive list of regulations that apply to Affirm or consumer financing, these are the most relevant ones to consider when presenting and communicating financing options to your customers.

-Generally, it is unlawful for a provider of consumer financial services to engage in any "unfair, deceptive, or abusive act or practice" when offering a consumer financial product or service.
-Regulators may view a representation, omission, act or practice to be deceptive when it is material and misleads or is likely to mislead a customer.
-The representation, omission or act must be considered from the perspective of the "reasonable consumer."
-Acts or practices that may be deceptive include misleading cost or price claims, offering to provide a product or service that is not available, or omitting material limitations or conditions from an offer.
-Keep the following guidelines in mind:
+Generally, it is unlawful to engage in any "unfair, deceptive, or abusive act or practice" when offering a consumer financial product or service.
+Regulators may view a representation, omission, act, or practice to be deceptive when it is material and misleads or is likely to mislead a customer.
+The representation, omission or act must be considered from the perspective of a "reasonable consumer."
+Acts or practices that may be deceptive include stating misleading cost or price claims, offering to provide a product or service that is not available, or omitting material limitations or conditions from an offer.
+Keep the following in mind:

 - Avoid statements that could create confusion about the fact that our loans are closed-end, installment loans.
 These include statements that suggest that Affirm financing is akin to a leasing arrangement or ongoing/revolving credit, like a line of credit or credit card.

-- Avoid statements that could suggest a "no strings attached" relationship when the customer would become contractually obligated to repay a loan, which may have an impact on his or credit.
+- Avoid statements that could suggest a "no strings attached" relationship when the customer would become contractually obligated to repay a loan, which may have an impact on their credit.

-- If specific credit terms are stated (e.g., 0% down), the merchant must offer those terms to consumers.
+- If specific credit terms are stated (e.g., 0% down), you must offer those terms to customers.

 - Promotional language must clearly and accurately convey material limitations or conditions on the terms or availability of products and services.
 These conditions may include promotional features, expiration dates, prerequisites for obtaining particular products or services, or conditions for canceling services.